minxy2100/hint/packages/hint-manifest-scoped-urls/README.md

 #### Example 5

-Manifest property start_url is not same origin
+Manifest property start_url is not same origin.

 ```json
 {